 I don’t regret leaving most of the countries when I did but I will forever miss some aspects of every country, parts of the routine I had there and more than anything some of the people I met…

-This article gives an interesting impression of what it feels like to leave behind a place you once called home, and especially what it feels like to move back to your home country where everyone expects you to fit in again from day one which is, as I very well know, not always easy…
+This article about returning home after living abroad gives an interesting impression of what it feels like to leave behind a place you once called home.
+And what it feels like to move back to your home country where everyone expects you to fit in again from day one which is, as I very well know, not always easy…

 13: Worrying that you’re bringing up your old country too much, even if you lived there for years, because you know that people perceive it as “pretentious” or “bragging” if you talk about the place you used to live…

 Continue reading on Thoughtcatalog.com

 - 6 Reasons Why Moving Abroad is Such a Valuable Experience

 - Reverse Culture Shock: What Is It and What to do About It?

 Featured image: picture taken in St. Maarten, Caribbean when I lived and worked on the island